symphonylyh/3D/Synthesis3D/notes/unity_guide/unity_guide.md

 **yield break** will mark the iterator as ended.

-## VSCode with Unity

-See [guide](https://code.visualstudio.com/docs/other/unity).
-Install .NET, Mono stable release, and C# & Debugger for Unity & Unity Tools three extensions.

-* IntelliSense: at the beginning IntelliSense doesn't work.
-Preferences--Settings--search "omnisharp"--section "Omnisharp: Use Global Mono"--change to "Always"--Reload

-* Debugger: On the Debugger page in vscode, first time click "create a launch.json" file and select "Unity Debugger".
-Now you can start the debugger, set breakpoints, and to debug just go to Unity and start the game, the debugging will start.
-* Interactive debugging: in vscode debug console, we can type variable, its fields, etc. Very useful

-* Doc: Select a function, `cmd+'` to open Unity doc.
-Or `cmd+shift+'` to search a certain function name.

 # Image Synthesis

 * Following this [tutorial](https://www.youtube.com/watch?v=P4CCMvtUohA), Download ImageSynthesis project from this [repo](https://bitbucket.org/Unity-Technologies/ml-imagesynthesis/src/master/).